 The Person, character, nature, works, and ways of God are no longer a mystery!
 God has very clearly and plainly revealed Himself to every human in five ways noted above…if they are open to his revelation of Himself.
 Underlying all God is and does is the fact that He is love; that is Who God is at the very core of his Being.
 He loves every human equally and simultaneously, and reveals his love personified in and through the Person and nature of Jesus, God the Son.
 Everything God does flows from his eternal love for all his creation and for all humanity.

-If God is really God with all the characteristics God should possess, then He is also infinite, having no boundaries and no limitations in time or space; He is outside of and beyond time and space.
+If God is really God with all the characteristics God should possess, then He is also infinite, having no boundaries and no limitations in time or space; He is outside of and beyond time and space–and yet He is wholly within everything in all creation.
 Humans are finite, and thus not able to fully comprehend the infinite God.
 We can only know God’s Person, character, and nature to the extent He chooses to reveal Himself to us.
 Otherwise, He would be unknowable.
 Period!

 There’s another mystery about God the Bible teaches; it’s about Jesus.
 On a number of occasions, Jesus, God the Son, told his listeners that if they truly see Him, then they have seen the Father—that He and the Father are one.
 Can anyone understand that?
 No. Do I believe that?
 Yes.
 Why?
 Because I have come to know Jesus personally as one of his followers, and I trust and respect Him as being completely honest.
 If He says He and the Father are one, I believe Him.
 Jesus did (and still does) whatever the Father tells Him or asks Him to do—all flowing from their eternal love for all creation, including all humanity.
 Jesus’ main mission was and is to draw every human being to Himself (thus to the Father) with an unbreakable, threefold cord of eternal love, mercy, and grace.
 No human will forever remain beyond the reach of Jesus and his great salvation!